Altyn Asyr (payment system): History

 An example of the front of a typical debit card:

 An example of the reverse side of a typical debit card:

 The implementation of the Altyn Asyr payment system was initiated in 2001 by the Central Bank of Turkmenistan.
 The objective was to integrate the existing local card systems, Turkmenkart and Millikart, operated by Turkmen banks, and to assist other banks in joining a unified payment system.
 By the end of 2001, all three systems became fully compatible.
 Enterprises and organizations of all forms of ownership engaged in the sale of goods and services for cash were permitted to enter into agreements with Turkmen acquiring banks to accept and service payment cards for cashless transactions.

 Initially, the primary holders of cards from the national payment system Altyn Asyr were employees of state-funded institutions.
 Over time, students, pensioners, and recipients of various government benefits also joined the system.

 In 2009, the transition from a magnetic stripe card to a smart card took place.

-On June 2015, Turkmenistan launched a unified cashless payment system, integrating existing payment platforms to enhance convenience and speed for financial transactions.
+In June 2015, Turkmenistan launched a unified cashless payment system, integrating existing payment platforms to enhance convenience and speed for financial transactions.
 The system allows holders of all types of plastic cards to use any ATM or payment terminal nationwide, regardless of their bank affiliation.
 Previously, the country operated separate systems: the local Altyn Asyr system and The State Bank for Foreign Economic Affairs of Turkmenistan system, which supported Millikart and international VISA cards.
 Transactions were limited to authorized banks, causing inconvenience for users.
 The unified system also introduced a 24/7 call center to provide technical and informational support to customers.

 In 2017, all banks in Turkmenistan launched an Internet banking service for the national payment system Altyn Asyr.

 In 2022, Turkmenistan introduced fare payment with Altyn Asyr bank cards on urban public transport.
 To pay for their ride, passengers simply need to tap their bank cards on validators installed on the handrails near the entrance doors.
 To pay for their ride, passengers can use bank cards with an embedded microprocessor (chip) and a contactless interface by simply tapping them on validators installed on the handrails near the entrance doors.

 In 2023, Turkmenistan launched a banking service for contactless payments using NFC and QR codes.

 As of November 1, 2024, the number of bank-issued plastic cards in circulation exceeded 5,940,049.
 There are 2,138 ATMs installed across the country.

 With the growing number of bank cards among the population, the widespread use of payment terminals has also continued to increase.
 While initially, card payment options were mostly available in chain supermarkets and a few large stores, by 2024, the number of bank card payment terminals (POS terminals) across the country had reached 40,335.
 The major banks offer cashback services for cardholders.

 Customers

-Banks that use Altyn Asyr’s services are:
+Banks that use Altyn Asyr's services are: